 It’s a recipe I wanted to do for a while: Asian Bone Broth Soup.
 It’s basically to simmer slowly the thick beef bones and knuckles for a minimum of 24 hours up to 3 days.
 This way you’ll get all the goods and flavours from the thick bones.
 The process is fairly the same as any broth… you sear the bones, add aromatics and wait.
 Yes… it’s that simple although you need to keep an eye on the level of liquid and add some water when it goes too low.

 Once the broth is done, you can either drink it as it is or do anything with it really, for this post I’ve done an Asian flair broth.
 I gave the broth a little “pho” mix of spices with a few anise stars, cinnamon and pepper.
-Although unlike with pho soups, I didn’t mind the color of the broth so I’ve added a carrot to it in order to give the final result a natural sweet touch.
+Although unlike with pho soups, I didn’t mind the colour of the broth so I’ve added a carrot to it in order to give the final result a natural sweet touch.
 Once you are done with the bone broth you can easily freeze it to use another time.

 The health benefits of bone broth

 This magic liquid is also believed to heal many “gut problems” from leaky stool to certain food intolerances.
 Some even say it makes you age backwards!
-If this wasn’t enough, bone broth is also filled with minerals that helps strengthen your bones and help relieve joint pain.
+If this wasn’t enough, bone broth is also filled with minerals that help strengthen your bones and help relieve joint pain.
 It also contains collagen that gives your skin this nice glow.
-In the end of the day… it’s practically a magic potion for eternal youth.
+At the end of the day… it’s practically a magic potion for eternal youth.
 (Check this link up for more information about it)

-The soup I’ve done with the Asian flair broth is not as delicate as a “pho” soup, it’s a bolder and spicier tasting bowl although without excessive heat but this could easily be adjusted by anyone at the table with some extra hot peppers.
-The bone broth will be slightly modified with fresh ginger and garlic and the color will turn red”ish” with a good dose of chilli in oil.
+The soup I’ve done with the Asian flair broth is not as delicate as a “pho” soup, it’s a bolder and spicier tasting bowl although, without excessive heat, this could easily be adjusted by anyone at the table with some extra hot peppers.
+The bone broth will be slightly modified with fresh ginger and garlic and the colour will turn red”ish” with a good dose of chilli in oil.
 As for the noodles, I’ve used the large rice noodle for making “pho” but it could be any rice noodles or ramen noodles.
 Frankly, I’ve done the soup without a previous recipe in mind, meaning there are some Vietnamese, Chinese and Korean influences in there but it’s not a “traditional” dish so let’s just call it generally “Asian”.

 The toppings are a simple mix of shiitake mushrooms, spinach, scallions and carrots.
-I’ve roasted the shiitake whole in the oven with the carrot to keep them in a nice shape, or could have been air fried too, it gives the mushroom a nice meaty, firmer bite to it.
+I’ve roasted the shiitake whole in the oven with the carrot to keep them in a nice shape or could have been air fried too, it gives the mushroom a nice meaty, firmer bite to it.
 To save some time, you could sauté rapidly the veggies in the wok.
 Tofu or thin meat pieces would be a nice addition to this soup bowl.

-This soup is a main meal but if you want some extra veggies sidekicks, check out these recipes:
+This soup is a main meal but if you want some extra sidekicks, check out these recipes:

 Let’s start simmering!